judyluu29/maryco_operation_support_system/README.md

 └── .gitignore
 ```

-## Security and Privacy

-* Dashboard access is restricted through Supabase Authentication.
-* Database access is controlled using Row Level Security.
-* Claude API credentials are stored as Supabase Edge Function secrets.
-* Service-role keys, passwords, webhook tokens and API secrets are excluded from this repository.
-* The frontend uses only the browser-safe Supabase project URL and publishable key.
-* All demonstration records are fictional and non-identifying.
-* No real client, staff or organisational information is included.

 ## Skills Demonstrated

 * Business problem analysis
 * User-focused solution design
-* Database design using SQL
+* SQL database design
+* Authentication and authorisation
+* Row Level Security
 * API integration
-* Authentication and access control
+* AI chatbot integration
 * Real-time dashboard development
 * Workflow automation
-* AI chatbot integration
 * Testing and troubleshooting
 * Cloud deployment
 * Technical documentation

+## Demonstration Limitations

+* Demonstration data may be reset periodically.
+* Email and Teams delivery are disabled to prevent external messages.
+* The application is a prototype and is not intended to store sensitive information.

 ## Disclaimer

-This is an independent demonstration prototype created for a GdAI Hack Day project.
+This is an independent demonstration prototype created for a G’dAI Hack Day project.
 It is not an official production system of Mary’s House Services and does not contain real client or organisational data.